 by Tarla Dalal

-Muthia is a fist-shaped steamed snack that's much-loved by the Gujaratis.
-Doodhi and onions when combined with an apt combination of semolina and flours like whole wheat flour and besan yield delicious Doodhi Muthias.
+doodhi muthiya is a fist-shaped steamed snack that's much-loved by the Gujaratis.
+Doodhi and onions when combined with an apt combination of semolina and flours like whole wheat flour and besan yield delicious dudhi na muthia.

-Ingredients like fennel, green chillies and coriander give the muthias a zesty flavour while a traditional tempering of mustard and sesame seeds gives it an appetizing aroma and awesome crunch.
-Enjoy the Doodhi Muthias right off the steamer.
+Ingredients like ginger, green chillies and coriander give the Gujarati doodhi muthia a zesty flavour while a traditional tempering of mustard and sesame seeds gives it an appetizing aroma and awesome crunch.
+Enjoy the doodhi muthiya right off the steamer.

-- Squeeze out excess water from the grated bottle gourd and onions and keep the liquid aside to knead the dough if required.
+- To make doodhi muthia, squeeze out excess water from the grated bottle gourd and onions and discard the liquid.

-- Combine the bottle gourd, onions, whole wheat flour, semolina, besan, ginger-green chilli paste, turmeric powder, cumin seeds, fennel seeds, lemon juice, sugar, coriander, soda bi-carb, asafoetida, salt and 1 tsp of oil in a bowl, mix well and knead into a soft dough using approx. ¼ cup of water
+- Combine the bottle gourd, onions, whole wheat flour, semolina, besan, ginger paste, green chilli paste, turmeric powder, cumin seeds, lemon juice, sugar, coriander, baking soda, ½ tsp of asafoetida, salt and 1 tsp of oil in a bowl, mix well and knead into a soft dough.

 - Apply ¼ tsp of oil on your hands and divide the mixture into 4 equal portions.